Healthy Housing Workforce Toolkit: Identify Funding & Grant Opportunities

 One of the greatest challenges for municipalities is identifying funding opportunities to support the development of workforce programs.
-Municipalities need to harness federal, state and local funding sources to create strategic short- and long-term investments.
+Municipalities can benefit from harnessing federal, state, and local funding sources to create strategic short- and long-term investments.

-It is important to understand that funding streams are constantly changing as new opportunities become available.
+It is important to understand that funding streams constantly change as new opportunities become available.
 Based on the community’s needs, local governments must develop a system to aggregate and process information from multiple sources and identify the relevant grant opportunities that fit the municipalities’ needs.
-Each grant will have its requirements, prerequisites and deadlines.
-By focusing a funding search on projects that are related to addressing community needs—in this case, developing a workforce pipeline for healthy housing—local governments can narrow their searches.
+Each grant will have its own unique requirements, prerequisites and deadlines.
+Local governments can narrow their searches by focusing a funding search on projects related to addressing community needs—in this case, developing a workforce pipeline for healthy housing.

 Tools and Resources